seung-lab/python-task-queue/README.md

 ## Usage

 As of version 2.7.0, there are two ways to create a queueable task.
 The new way is simpler and probably preferred.

+*MacOS Only: Note that proxy servers are disabled for parallel operation due to libdispatch being not fork-safe.*

 ### New School: Queueable Functions